parsiya/Hugo-Octopress/README.md

 ```

 Icon sequence is unfortunately hardcoded.
 To modify, copy
-`your-website/themes/Hugo-Octopress/layouts/partials/sidebar.html` to
+`your-website/themes/Hugo-Octopress/layouts/partials/social.html` to
-`your-website/layouts/partials/sidebar.html` and modify the sequence.
-Look for
+`your-website/layouts/partials/social.html` and modify the sequence.
+Use `</br>`
-`<li class="sidebar-nav-item">` tags.
-Use `</br>` to create a new line.
+to create a new line.

 Code to display links (and the idea to use these icons) is from
 [Hyde-x][hyde-x-theme].